Details on How the Ingredients In Nerve Renew Can Help with Neuropathy

 Nerve Renew Neuropathy Support Formula is different, however.
-That is because the Neuropathy Treatment Group believes in providing real help to people, and because they are fully transparent about their products.
+That is because the Neuropathy Treatment Group believes in providing real help to people, and because they are fully transparent about their products, even going out of their way to handle customer complaints in a professional manner.
 As such, the label lists exactly what is in the product, and at what dosage.
 The Neuropathy Treatment Group also does not believe in making unsubstantiated claims.

 This is why they have collected information on the various clinical studies that have been completed in its three key ingredients: Methyl B12, Benfotiamine, and Alpha-Lipoic Acid.
 Finally, they completed their own independent study among users of Nerve Renew, to further confirm the results of the clinic studies in each individual ingredient.
 Along with hundreds of reviews from customers, there is a lot of evidence that this supplement works.

 Six independent clinical studies have been completed on the effects of Methyl B12 on neuropathy:

 1. Neuropathy and Methylcobalamin, which found that high spinal concentration of methylcobalamin was a very safe and highly effective treatment option for diabetic neuropathy.